 While the poor may have voted for a regime that would change things, but no, it was a blatant lie.
 We still hear stories of shody deals.
-We hear that Minister of Energy Newton Kambala, President Lazarus Chakwera’s adviser on strategy Chris Chaima Banda and Alliance for Democracy (Aford) president Enoch Chihana are alleged to have tried to exert pressure on National Oil Company of Malawi (Nocma) that some contracts to supply certain companies to supply oil.
+We hear that Minister of Energy Newton Kambala, President Lazarus Chakwera’s adviser on strategy Chris Chaima Banda and Alliance for Democracy (Aford) president Enoch Chihana are alleged to have tried to exert pressure on National Oil Company of Malawi (Nocma) for some contracts to supply be awarded to contain companies to supply oil.
 Nocma deputy chief executive officer Hellen Buluma has written the Anti-corruption Bureau (ACB) on the matter.

 It is just too early for us to be having these reports.
-It comes too early as we are still learning what draining the swamp, clearing the rubble and mindset change mean.
+It comes too early as we are still learning what draining the swamp, clearing the rubble and mindset change means.